-Editor’s Note: I was kindly sent several products featured in this post in exchange for writing about them – all are designated with “c/o”.
-It’s thanks to wonderful sponsors like these that Classic Bride is able to keep running!
+Editor’s Note: I was kindly sent several complimentary products featured in this post in exchange for writing about them – all are designated with “c/o”.
 All editorial and opinions are my own.

 In my hospital bag: